solderq35/hitruns-wiki/website/docs/downpatching.md

 ---
 title: Downpatching
-description: Information on downpatching Hitman 3
+description: Information on downpatching Hitman WoA
 ---

-# Hitman 3 Downpatching
+# Hitman WoA Downpatching

 ## Purpose and Disclaimer

-- The purpose of this is to explain how to downpatch Hitman 3 on Steam / Epic
+- The purpose of this is to explain how to downpatch Hitman WoA on Steam / Epic
 - Downpatching can allow you to experience unique patched game mechanics otherwise no longer available, as detailed in the [table below](#manifest-download-table--specific-patch-findings)
 - Downpatching is allowed for patches beginning at the start of year 2 (Steam release) as of August 30th 2026.
 More info on this can be found in [This newspost](https://www.speedrun.com/hitman_woa/news/8xwqodxv).
 - The manifest files listed below will require you to legally own the game in some capacity (more on this [here](#game-ownership--dlcs)).
 Piracy is not condoned.